nvs/lua-stormlib/README.md

     --    files are truncated, but subsequent writes are forced to the then --    current end of file, regardless of calls to `file:seek ()`. local file = mpq:open ('file.txt', 'w', 1024)

-    -- No buffering is the default, and safest. file:setvbuf ('no')

-    -- Full buffering offers the best performance, at a higher risk of -- corrupting the archive if the executing program exits unexpectedly. file:setvbuf ('full')

     -- Writing more than the stated size will error. file:write ('text', 'more text', 5, 'and more')